Johnny Mercer: Starting out

 Mercer moved to New York in 1928, when he was 19.
-The music he loved, jazz and blues, was booming in Harlem and Broadway was bursting with musicals and revues from George Gershwin, Cole Porter, and Irving Berlin.
-Vaudeville, though beginning to fade, was still a strong musical presence.
-Mercer's first few jobs were as a bit actor (billed as John Mercer).
-Holed up in a Greenwich Village apartment with plenty of time on his hands and a beat-up piano to play, Mercer soon returned to singing and lyric writing.
+His first few jobs were as a bit actor (billed as John Mercer).
+Holed up in a Greenwich Village apartment with time on his hands and a beat-up piano to play, Mercer soon returned to music.
 He secured a day job at a brokerage house and sang at night.
 Pooling his meager income with that of his roommates, Mercer managed to keep going, sometimes on little more than oatmeal.
-One night he dropped in on Eddie Cantor backstage to offer a comic song, but although Cantor didn't use the song, he began encouraging Mercer's career.
-Mercer's first lyric, for the song "Out of Breath (and Scared to Death of You)" (1930), composed by friend Everett Miller, appeared in a musical revue The Garrick Gaieties in 1930.
-Mercer met his future wife at the show, chorus girl Ginger Meehan.
-She had earlier been one of the many chorus girls pursued by the young crooner Bing Crosby.
+One night he dropped in on Eddie Cantor backstage to offer a comic song, but although Cantor did not use the song, he began encouraging Mercer's career.
+Mercer's first lyric, for the song "Out of Breath (and Scared to Death of You)", composed by friend Everett Miller, appeared in a musical revue The Garrick Gaieties in 1930.
+(Mercer met his future wife at the show, chorus girl Ginger Meehan; she had earlier been one of the many chorus girls pursued by the young crooner Bing Crosby.)
 Through Miller's father, an executive at the prominent music publisher T. B. Harms, Mercer's first song was published.
 It was recorded by Joe Venuti and his New Yorkers.